alexrutar/texproject/README.md

 ```
 tpr config
 ```
-to open a project configuration file in your `$EDITOR`.
+to open the project template file in your `$EDITOR`.
 When the file is closed, the project is automatically updated.
 For project backwards compatibility, this will not overwrite existing linked files.